Mircea-MMXXI/azapy/predocs/ConstW_th_doc_base.md

-# Constant weights portfolio <a name="TOP">
+# Constant weights portfolio <a name="TOP">,</a>
 Portfolio with constant weights periodically rebalanced.
-Portfolio with equal weights, a very important benchmark portfolio, belongs to this category.

-The backtesting of this strategy could be illustrative in comparison with other more sophisticated portfolio strategies.
+A remarkable member of this class of portfolios is the Portfolio with equal weights.
+It serves as a very important benchmark for back testing other more sophisticated portfolio strategies.

 There is 1 support class:

-* **Port_ConstW** : performs portfolio backtesting, out-of-sample analyzes.
+* **Port_ConstW** : performs portfolio back testing, out-of-sample analyzes.